CIS1250Python/MlengelaTCPServerClient/README.md

 # Library Used:
 * Socket():

-  Provides a low-level interface for network connection.
+  Provides a low-level interface for network connections.
 These are the [functionalities](https://docs.python.org/3/library/socket.html) of the socket module for creating a socket.
 This project implements them for establishing client and server connections.
 # Features:
 * Socket creation by importing the socket library.
 * Address families and protocols.